alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 });
 ```

-In this example, we've bound a cell to the content of a
+In this example, a cell is bound to the content of a
 `LiveTextField`.
-We've *debounced* the cell with
+The cell is then *debounced* with
-`delayed(...).waitLast` and bound the debounced cell to the data of a
+`delayed(...).waitLast` and its value is displayed in the data of a
 `Text` widget.
 Whatever you write in the text field is echoed in the
-`Text` below it but only after a three second delay after you
+`Text` below it but only after a three second delay after you stop
-stop typing.
+typing.

 Practically, to implement a search as you type functionality, you'd
 reference the `debounced` cell in an asynchronous computed cell which